 3. Mix all the ingredients thoroughly with the garden trowel.

-When planting succulents in their pots, press the soil down only slightly and use water to settle it in place around the roots.
-Pushing too hard on this springy mixture is liable to break delicate feeder roots and make it harder for your plant to reestablish itself.
+When planting succulents in their pots, press the soil down only slightly.
+Pushing too hard on this springy mixture can break delicate feeder roots and make it harder for your plant to re-establish itself.